-It is a Canada Running Series policy that no refund of entry fees will be issued nor will any transfer be made to other events.
+It is a Canada Running Series policy that entries are non-refundable, non-deferrable, and non-transferable between races.
+Entries may be transferred between participants within the same event.
 It is the responsibility of the entrant to pick up their packet from registration.
 Packets will not be mailed prior to or after the event.
 After the event has taken place T-shirts may not be available, and prior to the event are available on a “first-come, first-served” basis.

 Service Animal Policy

 Service animals are the only animals permitted on course.

 Trained, accredited service animals (animals trained to assist individuals with a medical or physical disability) may be permitted on course, provided that the procedures below are followed.

 - Accreditation documentation by a recognized Assistance Animal program or equivalent.
 Only working animals (not including retired, trainee and companion animals), are permitted on course.

 - The service animal must wear an identification harness for the duration of the event.

 - The owner is responsible to clean up after their service animal.

 - Race officials have the right to refuse participation if the service animal poses a safety concern.